jmlucasusc4/Joseph_Portfolio/index.md

 # Data Science Portfolio

 Here are some of my best Data Science Projects.
 I have explored various machine-learning algorithms for different datasets.
-Feel free to contanct me to learn more about my experience working with these projects.
+Feel free to contact me to learn more about my experience working with these projects.

 ***